 Many professional and home gardeners are faced with estimating the amount of topsoil they need to cover a given area.
 If you are asking yourself how much topsoil do you need for your garden, then our topsoil calculator is of great assistance as it does the math for you in a metric of your choice (suitable if you are living in the US, UK, EU, and others), but you should keep in mind that the results will only be as good as the measurements entered into it.

-Also, we use a standard soil density of 100 lbs/ft3 (1600 kg/m3) which may be somewhat different depending on the precise topsoil mixture you purchase.
+Also, the soil calculator uses a standard soil density of 100 lbs/ft3 (1600 kg/m3) which may be somewhat different depending on the precise topsoil mixture you purchase.
 Blended topsoil is usually less dense, and thus fewer pounds of it will be required.
 The calculation process is:

 - Estimate the volume of topsoil needed, using geometrical formulas and plans or measurements of the area.